-At St Mary’s Nursery we believe that children have the ability to learn through a variety of teaching, ‘in the moment’ and child-initated activities.
+At St Mary’s Nursery we believe that children have the ability to learn through a variety of teaching and child-initiated activities.
 Children learn from what they experience around them, so in order to enhance a child’s learning, nursery staff make use of the social environment as well as adult and peer interactions.

 In order to develop the fundamental learning and development requirements of the Early Years Foundation Stage (EYFS), our nursery staff understand the importance of assessment and planning to ensure that each child is at the center of their own learning experiences.
 Children are influenced by many experiences within their early years.
 Each child’s learning is a journey created by their prior knowledge from various encounters and our practitioners have the ability to embrace these experiences and use the knowledge of parents and the community to help enhance their learning.
 Our nursery staff will plan and challenge your child’s learning using the indoor and outdoor provision, developing and scaffolding their learning through adult focused and child initiated activities.

-The nursery team are always planning in the moment, following your child’s learning/ interests through spontaneous in the moment activities.
-Alongside this the nursery teacher will plan purposeful activities, allowing your child to engage in sustained shared thinking, problem solving skills and critically thinking, allowing them to engage in deeper learning.
+The nursery team are always planning by following your child’s learning/ interests through spontaneous activities.
+Alongside this the nursery teacher will plan purposeful activities, allowing your child to engage in sustained shared thinking, problem solving skills and critically thinking, allowing them to engage in deeper learning and identifying your child's next steps in learning.
 As a result of this, your child’s confidence will grow conclusively, with the correct nurturing presented by an intuitive adult.

 The Nursery Curriculum